 According to the information provided by 14 Member States on-demand services reserved a rather high share of their programmes for European works (ranging from almost 37% to 100% in 2010).
 In addition, five Member States reported financial contributions to European productions and six indicated the use of some tools to give prominence to European works.

 The Ninth report from the Commission (COM(2010)450) and the accompanying Staff working Document (SEC(2010)995) logoEnglish were adopted on 23.09.2010.
 In the reference period (2007-2008), the reports provided by the Member States show a stabilization of the proportion of European works broadcast (over 63% of transmission time) and a slight decrease in European works created by independent producers, although these still represent more than a third of transmission time (34.9% in 2008).
 Within the total volume of European works by independent producers, the proportion of recent works (broadcast within 5 years of their production) remained at a high level (63% in 2007 and 63.9% in 2008).
-These figures demonstrate the underlying soundness of the EU audiovisual industry and testify to the continuing commitment of Member States, old and new, to cultural diversity.
-(Press release).
+These figures demonstrate the underlying soundness of the EU audiovisual industry and testify to the continuing commitment of Member States, old and new, to cultural diversity as seen in the press release.

 The Eighth report from the Commission (COM(2008)481) and the Staff Working Document (SEC(2008)2310) were adopted on 22.07.08.
 (Press release).
 In the reference period (2005-2006), the national reports show a rather stable trend as regards European works (over 63% of the programming time) and a progress for works created by independent producers (over 35% of all qualifying transmissions, representing a 6% increase on the previous period).
 For recent European works by independent producers, transmission time was constantly above 25%, which confirms the positive trend in the scheduling of recent works.
 These figures demonstrate the commitment of EU Member States, old and new, to ensure a major presence of European programming on European TV.

 The Seventh report from the Commission (COM(2006)459) and its annex (SEC(2006)1073) were adopted on 14.08.2006.
 In the reference period 2003-2004, EU's television broadcasters on average devoted over 60% of their programming time to European works and over 30% to works by independent European productions.
-Broadcasters in the new Member States (EU-10) showed as much European content as those in the EU-15, which demonstrated the popularity of European content and the effectiveness of measures taken in accordance with the Directive.
-(Press release).
+Broadcasters in the new Member States (EU-10) showed as much European content as those in the EU-15, which demonstrated the popularity of European content and the effectiveness of measures taken in accordance with the Directive as reported in the press release.

 The objective of this study published on 24 May 2009 is: